Residential and Commercial Permitted Development in Purbeck

 - Notification of a change of use of agricultural building to residential (pdf, 247kb) (opens in a new window)

 - Notification of a change of use of shops to residential (pdf, 236kb) (opens in a new window)

 Permitted Development not affected by the 2013 changes

 The changes to permitted development rights only affects a small number of proposals.

 If your property is a listed building you will require listed building consent before carrying out any type of work, internally or externally, even if your proposals are considered to be permitted development for the purposes of planning permission.

 Even though your proposals may be permitted development you may still require approval under the Building Regulations.
 Although there are some exemptions to this they are not the same as the exemptions from the need for planning permission.
-Please contact our Building Control Team for further advice.
+Contact our Building Control Team for more advice.

 The council aims to give the best possible service to its customers in a helpful, courteous and efficient manner.
 If you think the council has not given the matter proper attention or you feel it has been mishandled, there is a formal complaints procedure that is both confidential and impartial to help resolve issues.